strimzi/strimzi.github.io/_posts/2023-03-06-opentelemetry.md

 It is part of the Cloud Native Computing Foundation and it is available across several languages.
 It is not just about tracing but it has support for metrics and logs as well.

 > The Strimzi project supports with OpenTelemetry is about tracing only.
-There are no actual plans to add metrics and logs support in the future.
+There are no actual plans to support OpenTelemetry metrics and logs at this time.

-While the OpenTracing project is strictly tight to the Jaeger implementation, by using the Jaeger client underneath, OpenTelemetry provides a different approach.
+While the OpenTracing support in Strimzi is strictly tight to the Jaeger implementation, by using the Jaeger client underneath, with OpenTelemetry we have a different approach.
 The tracer uses an exporter in order to export traces in a specific format to the backend system.
 While a Jaeger based exporter is available, to allow current users to continue using the Jaeger protocol, the OTLP (OpenTeLemetry Protocol) one is used by default and the OpenTelemetry community encourage to move to it.
 You can also use Zipkin or developing your own exporter for a custom backend system.